 The Department of Education always appreciates representatives of our Society being in attendance -- and those who attend are the real winners!

 For more information on this event please visit http://www.tcoe.org/HistoryDay/

-Below are some photos from this year's event, History Day 2019.
+Below are some photos from last year's event, History Day February 14, 2020.